Healthy Aging - Physical Vitality

 If you already have a chronic disease, becoming

-physically active may decrease your need for medicine to treat or control
+physically active may reduce your need for medicine to treat or control

 I'm not physically active right now—how do I start?